ibm-cloud-docs/AnalyticsEngine/access-JNBG-service.md

  The Websocket resource multiplexes the Jupyter kernel messaging protocol over a single Websocket connection to submit code and communicate with the running kernel.

-Refer to the instructions [here](/docs/services/AnalyticsEngine?topic=AnalyticsEngine-retrieve-credentials) on retrieving service end points for the {{site.data.keyword.iae_full_notm}} cluster.
+Refer to the instructions [here](/docs/services/AnalyticsEngine?topic=AnalyticsEngine-retrieve-endpoints) on retrieving service s for the {{site.data.keyword.iae_full_notm}} cluster.
 In the JSON service endpoint details, the HTTP endpoint URL of the JNBG service is listed in `notebook_gateway` and the Websocket endpoint in `notebook_gateway_websocket`.
 Here is a representative sample of a cluster's service endpoint details:

 ```
 .
 .
       "cluster": {
         "cluster_id": "20170412-084729-981-mzVunjuU",
-        "user": "clsadmin",
+        "user": "xxxxx", (will be deprecazed)
-        "password": "5auuF5SU3e0G",
+        "password": "xxxxx", (will be deprecated)
         "password_expiry_date": "null",
         "service_endpoints": {
           "ambari_console": "https://chs-zbh-288-mn001.<changeme>.ae.appdomain.cloud:9443",